-Robinhood offers stocks, ETFs, and options as part of its competitive services.
+Robinhood offers stocks, ETFs, cryptocurrency, and options as part of its competitive services.
 And better yet, Robinhood will offer these securities at no extra cost to you!
 You may wonder how this is possible.
 It's all through the impressive online brokerage features.

 Robinhood does make money, but it is in less conventional ways than what most brokerages do.